-The total pension liability in the June 30, 2020, actuarial valuation was determined using the individual entry-age normal actuarial cost method and the following additional actuarial assumptions:
+The total pension liability in the June 30, 2021, actuarial valuation was determined using the individual entry-age normal actuarial cost method and the following additional actuarial assumptions:

 Inflation 2.25 percent per year

 Active member payroll growth 3.00 percent per year

-Investment rate of return 7 50 percent
+Investment rate of return 6.50 percent

 Salary increases were based on a service-related table.
-Mortality rates for active members, retirees, survivors, and disabilitants for all plans were based on the Pub-2010 General Employee Mortality Table, with slight adjustments.
+Mortality rates for active members, retirees, survivors, and disabilitants were based on the Pub-2010 General Employee Mortality Table, with slight adjustments.
 Cost of living benefit increases for retirees are assumed to be 1.25 percent.

-Actuarial assumptions used in the June 30, 2020, valuation were based on the results of actuarial experience studies.
+Actuarial assumptions used in the June 30, 2021, valuation were based on the results of actuarial experience studies.
 The experience study for the General Employees Plan was dated June 27, 2019.
-Inflation and investment assumptions were reviewed in the experience study report for the General Employees Plan.
+A review of inflation and investment assumptions dated June 24, 2021, was utilized.